 Child labour in its worst forms continues to threaten the sustainability of cocoa industry in Ghana.
 Key international stakeholders are incessantly embarking on various initiatives and collaborations to mitigate the practice and the threat it poses to society.
 The underlining objective is to discourage the undue abuse of innocent children in an industry that fetches close to USD2 billion of foreign exchange to the Ghanaian economy on a yearly basis.
 Globally, such interventions are expected to eliminate the practice which exploits children to the benefit of national economies and chocolate lovers.

 Recently, there was a call by two United State Senators from Oregon and Ohio for the United States Customs and Border agency to block the import of cocoa from destinations that are known to practice child labour.
-The fight seems unabated but the concern is how widespread and notable such initiatives have been in preventing child labour in cocoa communities in Ghana.
+The fight seems unabated, but the concern is how widespread and notable such initiatives have been in preventing child labour in cocoa communities in Ghana.

 How Women Can be Empowered

 The singular role of women as homemakers and nurturers of children put them at the forefront of confronting child labour practices.
-Women especially in cocoa communities should be empowered to act as protection for children.
+Women especially in cocoa communities must be empowered to act as protection for children.
 Protection should take the form of them instilling measures that prevent their children from exposure to undue labour.

 The Rural Women